playcanvas/developer.playcanvas.com/content/en/tutorials/google-ads-for-games.md

 The Ads come in two main forms:

-Interstitial Ads that can appear between sessions of play such as going from game over back to the main menu (think of them as the ad breaks on TV shows)
+Interstitial Ads that can appear between sessions of play such as going from 'game over' back to the main menu.
+Think of them as the ad breaks on TV shows.

 In our [Flappy Bird example][flappy-bird-ads-demo], we have the ads show after the player dies and return to the main menu to play again.